-The Company offers customers the choice either to purchase a T2Dx outright or to receive possession of a T2Dx pursuant to a "reagent rental" agreement wherein, the Company retains title to the T2DX and earn revenue for the usage of the instrument and related maintenance services through the amount charged for reagents.
+The Company offers customers the choice either to purchase a T2Dx outright or to allow the placement of a Company-owned T2Dx at the customer site pursuant to a "reagent rental" agreement.

-Revenue earned from activities performed pursuant to research and development agreements is reported as research revenue in the statements of operations and comprehensive loss, using the proportional performance method as the work is completed, and the related costs are expensed as incurred as research and development expense.
+Revenue earned from activities performed pursuant to research and development agreements is reported as research revenue in the statements of operations and comprehensive loss, using the proportional performance method as the work is completed, limited to payments earned, and the related costs are expensed as incurred as research and development expense.
 The timing of receipt of cash from the Company's research and development agreements generally differs from when revenue is recognized.